 For the fiscal year ended December 31, 2023, our Manager has informed us that 31.0%, or approximately \$4.3 million, of the management fee paid by the Company to the Manager would have been allocable to named executive officer compensation based on the percentage of net revenues allocable to the asset management segment of its operations, as reported by the Manager in the notes to its financial statements included in its Form 10-K for the year ended December 31, 2023.
 Of this compensation, our Manager has informed us that approximately 41% was fixed and 59% was variable or incentive pay.
 Our Manager has informed us that it and its affiliates do not use a specific formula to calculate the variable or incentive pay portion of our named executive officers' compensation.
 Additionally, our Manager has informed us that it and its affiliates do not explicitly set future variable or incentive compensation on the basis of the compensation the named executive officers earned in prior years.
-Generally, in determining each executive's variable or incentive pay, our Manager, and market practices.
+Generally, in determining each executive's variable or incentive pay, our Manager has informed us that its compensation committee takes into account factors such as the individual's position, his or her contribution to the Manager, and market practices.
 We did not, nor did our Manager or its affiliates, retain a compensation consultant in connection with the compensation of our named executive officers in 2023.